-Target: We have a collection of over 10,000 bacterial strains – Gram negative and Gram positive.
+Specific targets: We have a collection of over 10,000 bacterial strains, Gram-negative and Gram-positive.
 The most likely candidates are the large number of Actinobacteria that we hold.

-Where are you looking: For us, we are happy to look for many natural products from antibiotics to industrially relevant enzymes.
+Where are you looking for antibiotics: For us, we are happy to look for many natural products from antibiotics to industrially relevant enzymes.

-Issues: As a commercial company it is difficult for us to get funding without an academic partner.
+Bottlenecks: As a commercial company, it is difficult for us to get funding without an academic partner.
 We also do not have the equipment, knowledge and skill to untap the potential of the strains within our open collection.